gruntjs-updater/requirejs-i18-duplications-checker/README.md

 Type: `String || Boolean`
 Default value: `true`

-Taken values:\n
+Taken values:
-true - check duplicated values only inside each specified files but not between each other,\n "all" - check duplicated values inside each specified files and between each other
+true - check duplicated values only inside each specified files but not between each other, "all" - check duplicated values inside each specified files and between each other

 ### Usage Examples